-Generally, Signature Advantage Plan covers any DME covered by Original Medicare from the brands and manufacturers on this list.
+Generally, Signature Advantage Community covers any DME covered by Original Medicare from the brands and manufacturers on this list.
 We will not cover other brands and manufacturers unless your doctor or other provider tells us that the brand is appropriate for your medical needs.
-However, if you are new to Signature Advantage Plan and are using a brand of DME that is not on our list, we will continue to cover this brand for you for up to 90 days.
+However, if you are new to Signature Advantage Community and are using a brand of DME that is not on our list, we will continue to cover this brand for you for up to 90 days.
 During this time, you should talk with your doctor to decide what brand is medically appropriate for you after this 90-day period.
 (If you disagree with your doctor, you can ask him or her to refer you for a second opinion.)
-If you (or your provider) don't agree with the plan's coverage decision, you or your provider may file an appeal.
-You can also

 If you (or your provider) don't agree with the plan's coverage decision, you or your provider may file an appeal.
 You can also file an appeal if you don't agree with your provider's decision about what product or brand is appropriate for your medical condition.
 (For more information about appeals, see Chapter 9, What to do if you have a problem or complaint (coverage decisions, appeals, complaints).)